refik-karic/ZSharp-Renderer/README.md

   - Currently only supports Static vs Dynamic collisions
   - Does not have a BSP/AABB tree partition yet, it currently just loops over all objects regardless of distance
 - Platform agnostic programmatic UI text
+- Developer console for toggling various things in the engine

 ## Requirements to run
 - Windows